LodewijkBrand/ipython-in-depth/README.md

 You can delete the environment by using the following in a terminal prompt.

 ```
-conda env remove --name pycon2019 --yes
+conda env remove --name python-intro --yes
 ```

-This will **not** delete any data, but only the conda environement named `pycon2019` .
+This will **not** delete any data, but only the conda environement named `python-intro` .

 # Troubleshooting